ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 Another noteworthy thing is that weave has setup a class A network (10.xxx.xxx.xxx) range for us.
 These are all ip addresses within the weave network so you don't have to worry about any ip conflicts with your existing network.
 If you would have the need for a specific subnet you can force weave to use whatever subnet you like (192,168.1.XXX for example).

 # Application example
 For this example we will use the weave setup we created in the previous example.
-I will be running the application from the basic docker networking blogpost on our 2 hosts in the weave network.
+I will be running the application from the basic Docker networking blogpost on our 2 hosts in the weave network.
 You can checkout the code for this example on **[my github account](https://github.com/basmoorkens/docker-networking-demo "weave install page")**.
 For this example I will be using the branch **weave-basic-example**.

 ### Setup database